 One of the most common ways to build a community is through the use of a campaign blog.
 This is why we are focusing on this topic as its own step.
 When it comes to blog content, it is most effective to locate a few experts that are already part of your network and sent them an email with a few questions you would like them to reply to.
 When they reply to your email, take your questions and their answers and reformat the email into an interview post for your blog.

 One of the things that bug me the most with journalists is that most journalists never ask for a review of their story.
 They just print their interpretation of the interview.
-When I was a technical writer, all the content is reviewed and approved by the subject matter experts before it is disseminated.
+When I operated a technical writing company, all the content my writers produced was reviewed and approved by the subject matter experts before it was disseminated.
 I think that journalists should extend this same courtesy to all interviewees.
 However, this has not been my experience in journalism.

 Whenever I read a story that a reporter wrote after I gave them an interview, it almost always contained misinformation.
 In the end, I often resent the journalist for publishing incomplete or inaccurate information.
 In summary, treat the interview process like you are a technical writer and not a journalist.